-"You are a speaker, human," Harry was amazed that he could understand it as well.
-"Very rare."
+Harry was amazed that he could understand it as well.

 "A speaker?
-Do you know what I—" Harry was cut off as Dudley used his considerable inertia to shove him aside.
+Do you know what I—" Harry was cut off as Dudley used his considerable girth to shove him aside.

-From his position on the ground, Harry glared hatefully at the fat tub of lard that science was able to replicate into a human being.
+Harry glared balefully at the fat tub of lard that science was able to replicate into a human being.

-From the corner of his eyes, he saw Uncle Vernon glancing around the area wildly as if trying to find him.
-Deciding that he did not want to incur the wrath of his uncle right then and there, he blended in with the crowd as they made their way to the exit.
+Harry begged to chase after it, but from the corner of his eyes, he saw Uncle Vernon looking around wildly, as if trying to single him in the chaos.
+Deciding that he did not want to incur the wrath of his uncle right then and there, he seamlessly blended in with the crowd as they made their way to the exit.

-As Harry Potter escaped with the crowd, he contemplated the ramifications of his two new-found abilities.
+As Harry Potter made off with his hide intact, he contemplated the ramifications of his two new-found abilities.

 In the past two months, he had been actively trying to explore the limits of his new-found abilities.
-Practising telekinesis was easy enough and he believed he had made remarkable strides just by levitating a coin five feet above the ground.
-That was the extent of his telekinetic ability, but still, in a couple of few years or so, imagine the possibilities.
+Practising telekinesis was easy enough and he believed he had made remarkable strides just by levitating a coin a metre in the air.
+That was the extent of his telekinetic ability.
+Still, in a few years or so, imagine the possibilities.

-His other ability to talk to snake was a bit hard to practice, seeing as how snake sightings in Little Whinging were uncommon or totally unheard of.
-It did not help that the only snake he had encountered ever since his release from the confines of his cupboard, had fled from him.
+However, his ability to talk to snakes proved impossible to practise in without drawing some undue attention, seeing as how snake in Little Whinging were uncommon pests.
+It did not help that the only snake he had encountered ever since his release from the confines of his cupboard had fled from him.

-Maybe it had to do with the fact that Harry half-screamed, "What the hell am I?" to the poor snake.
+Maybe it had to do with the fact that Harry screamed 'What the hell am I?' to the poor snake.